Your major determines your career

 All you can do with an English/history/language major is teach

 Although you may believe that a field like English, history, philosophy, or the languages limits your career options, hard evidence suggests that this is not the case.
 In a recent semester, English and history majors were preparing for their careers by doing internships in law offices, government agencies, newspapers, local television studios, advertising agencies, public relations firms, magazines, and in local schools.
 Other students were preparing for law school, medical school, and other graduate work.

-If you still haven't selected a major and you are unsure of the career prospects associated with a given major, you are encouraged to sit down with your department chair or someone from Career and Education Services to discuss what other Saint Anselm graduates are doing with their degrees.
+If you still haven't selected a major and you are unsure of the career prospects associated with a given major, you are encouraged to sit down with your department chair or someone from Career Services to discuss what other Saint Anselm graduates are doing with their degrees.